lauraharoescoi/RAG-Private-Chatbot/README.md

 # Insdo Chatbot

-This repository contains the code for a private chatbot developed by Insdo SL.
-The chatbot uses a language model (LLM) with LangChain to answer questions about employees based on their resumes and other stored information.
+This repository contains the code for my final degree project in Computer Engineering, developed during an internship at Insdo SL.
+The project consists of a private chatbot that uses a language model (LLM) with LangChain to answer questions about employees based on their resumes and other stored information.

 ## Project Structure